Special Issue: Third Space in HE - call now closed

 Universities rely on the expertise of third space professionals, those who occupy the liminal space between academic and professional services in Higher Education (Whitchurch, 2013).
 Third space professionals transcend traditional academic and administrative roles and are characterised by a hybrid and often fluid function that includes elements of academic expertise and administrative/professional service.
 However, often these individuals and teams do not feel that their contributions to the education landscape and ecosystem are recognised, supported or valued, and this experience varies depending on the local and national context.
 Third space professionals, such as Academic Developers and other members of Professional Services that are sometimes referred to as ‘academic-related’ staff, can face challenges in developing effective collaborations with academic colleagues and senior leaders, must navigate complex hierarchies within both academic and professional services structures, and as a result have a liminal identity.
 This also results in a lack of defined career progression opportunities, particularly in comparison to academic colleagues.
 Yet we recognise, as stressed by Abegglen, Burns, and Sinfield (2023), that the collaborative work undertaken by many third space professionals in partnership with colleagues and students across their institutions can create opportunities for individuals to gain professional and personal empowerment and agency.
 The rationale for this special issue is to create a platform for transnational third space professionals to identify, recognise and celebrate their contributions to the education landscape and ecosystems within which they operate, and to address the challenges and benefits of collaborating across professional ‘spaces’ with other professional services, other third space professionals and with our academic colleagues, in a range of contexts.

-We seek contributions exploring topics that include, but are not limited to:
+The contributions will explore topics that include, but are not limited to:

 • The impact on power imbalances and hierarchies on collaboration across ‘spaces’, in particular the challenges of ‘structured agency’ (McKay and Robson 2022).